Share this infographic on your site

 There are two key questions to ask before you even start.
 They are:

 Your answers to these two questions provide the framework that will guide your thinking through the rest of the process.
-One you have that information, what remains regarding figuring out how to choose a massage chair is a lot simpler, but answering them can be more complicated than you might first think.
+Once you have that information, what remains regarding figuring out how to choose a massage chair is much simpler, but answering them can be more complicated than you might think.

 How much do you have to spend?

 The budget side of the equation is easy.
-You know your expenses, and you know how much you have to spend.
+You know your expenses and how much you have to spend.
 In terms of broadly classifying massage chairs, use the following as a general guide:

-- Under $1500 – Value-Priced Chairs – These are inexpensive, but they trade features for the reduction in price.
+These are inexpensive, but they trade features for the price reduction.
 In some cases, massage chairs in this category rely on outdated tech (though sometimes well-implemented) technology.
-In others, they simply use a scaled back or narrowly focused feature set.
+In others, they simply use a scaled-back or narrowly focused feature set.